-Committees: During the year ended 31 December 2021, there were three standing Board Committees with formal terms of reference; the Audit Committee, the Nomination Committee and the Remuneration Committee.
+Committees: During the year ended 31 December 2022, there were three standing Board Committees with formal terms of reference; the Audit Committee, the Nomination Committee and the Remuneration Committee.
 In addition, the Board will establish ad-hoc sub-committees to deal with other matters as necessary.
 All Board committees have written terms of reference setting out their authorities and duties delegated by the Board.

 The terms of reference are available, on request, from the Company Secretary and are available on the Group's website.
-The reports of the committees are set out at pages 94 to 114.
+The reports of the committees are set out at pages 91 to 108.

 Independence: All of the non-executive Directors are considered by the Board to be independent of management and free of any relationships which could interfere with the exercise of their independent judgement.
 In considering their independence, the Board has taken into account a number of factors including their length of service on the Board, other directorships held and material business interests.
+The Nominations Committee reviews on an annual basis the continuing independence of the existing Directors before recommending their going forward for re-election at the AGM.

-Mr. McGuckian has served on the Board for more than nine years since his first appointment.
-Notwithstanding this tenure the Board, as advised by the Nomination Committee, considers Mr. McGuckian to be independent having regard to the independent mindset with which he carries out his role.
-The Board has considered the knowledge, skills and experience that he contributes and assesses him to be both independent in character and judgement and to be of continued significant benefit to the Board.
-Mr McGuckian was also assessed to be independent at the date of appointment as Chairman in 2004.
-While conscious of the recommendations of the UK Code, the Board - through the Nomination Committee - considered it in the best interests of the Company and its stakeholders for the Chair to continue for 2022.
-Mr. McGuckian extensive knowledge of the business ensures appropriate challenge and leadership of the Board during this time of strategic development and continuing risk of the Covid-19 pandemic.
+Mr. McGuckian, as Chairman of the Board, is not considered independent under the Code.
+Mr McGuckian was assessed to have been independent at the date of appointment as Chairman in 2004.
+The Board has also noted the Code's requirements around tenure, with Mr. McGuckian having served on the Board for more than nine years since his first appointment.
+The Board, as advised by the Nomination Committee, considered Mr. McGuckian's suitability to continue as Chairman of the Board and Director of the Company.
+The Board assessed Mr. McGuckian to possess an independent mindset with which he carries out his role.
+The Board also considered the knowledge, skills and experience that he contributes and considered him to be both independent in character and judgement and to be of continued significant benefit to the Board.
+While conscious of the recommendations of the UK Code, the Board - through the Nomination Committee - considered it in the best interests of the Company and its stakeholders for the Chair to continue for 2023.
+Mr. McGuckian's extensive knowledge of the business ensures appropriate challenge and leadership of the Board during this time of strategic expansion of activities.

 Meetings: The Board agrees a schedule of regular meetings each calendar year and also meets on other occasions if necessary with contact between meetings as required in order to progress the Group's business.
 Where a Director is unable to attend a meeting, they may communicate their views to the Chairman.
 The Directors receive regular and timely information in a form and quality appropriate to enable the Board to discharge its duties.
-Non-executive Directors are expected to utilise their expertise and experience to constructively challenge proposals tabled at the meetings.
+Nonexecutive Directors are expected to utilise their expertise and experience to constructively challenge proposals tabled at the meetings.
 The Board has direct access to the Executive Management Team who regularly brief the Board in relation to operational, financial and strategic matters concerning the Group.